Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 - Inappropriate Food Intake: Unwholesome eating of food not eating iron-containing food, and to some extent unhealthy eating habits might cause iron insufficiency.

-- High Nourishment Demands, Fetus: The developing fetus needs plenty of iron and may rob the mother of her stores.
+- High Nourishment Demands: The developing fetus needs plenty of iron.

 - There are gastrointestinal diseases, like celiac disease and inflammatory bowel disease which reduce the body’s ability to soak up iron.